Top political advisor meets delegation of HK political advisor association

 Upholding the goals of serving the country, Hong Kong and the political advisors, the association has been establishing extensive links with political advisors from the Hong Kong Special Administrative Region (HKSAR) and people from all walks of life there, as well as taking an active role in social affairs in Hong Kong and nation-building, Wang said.

-He expressed the hope that members of the association and political advisors from Hong Kong will continue to take the lead to publicize and implement the principle of "one country, two systems," and support the government and chief executive of HKSAR in exercising law-based governance and working in an active effort.
+He expressed the hope that members of the association and political advisors from Hong Kong will continue to take the lead to publicize and implement the principle of "one country, two systems," and support the government and chief executive of HKSAR in exercising law-based governance.

-He encouraged them to continue participating in and promoting the exchanges and cooperation between Hong Kong and the mainland and support Hong Kong in integrating its own development into the overall development of the country.

-Wang also encouraged them to further support and take part in the country's reform and opening up and play their due role in realizing the Chinese Dream of national rejuvenation.